JordanMartinez/purescript-jordans-reference/00-Getting-Started/ReadMe.md

 Likewise, see `Hello World/Conclusion.md` for a link about introducing Haskell to a company, which relates to this.

-Still, see [Robert Kluin - Introducing A Functional Language At Work - λC 2018](https://www.youtube.com/watch?v=3USNLflRRUA)/[slides](https://github.com/lambdaconf/lambdaconf-2018/blob/master/LC18-slides/A%20Developer%E2%80%99s%20Guide%20to%20Introducing%20A%20Functional%20Language%20At%20Work.pdf) for a cautionary tale of "what can go wrong" and why when he attempted to introduce Scala at work.
+Still, see [Robert Kluin - Introducing A Functional Language At Work - λC 2018](https://www.youtube.com/watch?v=3USNLflRRUA)/[slides](https://github.com/lambdaconf/lambdaconf-2018/blob/master/LC18-slides/A%20Developer%E2%80%99s%20Guide%20to%20Introducing%20A%20Functional%20Language%20At%20Work.pdf) for a cautionary tale of "what can go wrong and why" when he attempted to introduce Scala at work.

 ## Establishing Culture